taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 - **Programming TypeScript: Making Your JavaScript Applications Scale** (2019) by Boris Cherny
 - **Effective TypeScript: 62 Specific Ways to Improve Your TypeScript** (2019) by Dan Vanderkam
 - **Pro TypeScript: Application-Scale JavaScript Development** (2nd, 2017) by Steve Fenton
+- Learning TypeScript: Enhance Your Web Development Skills Using Type-Safe JavaScript (2022) by Josh Goldberg
 - Mastering TypeScript by Nathan Rozentals
 - TypeScript Essentials by Christopher Nance
 - Angular 2 Development with TypeScript by Anton Moiseev and Yakov Fain